 5-It is here that Hoover Dam project would rise.
 The diverted water of the Colorado is flowing from the mouths of the tunnels.

 7-The Colorado River was diverted during constructed of Hoover Dam in the period of 1932-1934.
-This view shows the interior of one of the four 50-foot-wide tunnels, drilled through the solid rock walls of the Black Canyon through which the Colorado River will be diverted around the Hoover Dam site two drilled through the canyon walls on each side of the river.
+This view shows the interior of one of the four 50-foot-wide tunnels and 2,200 feet in length, drilled through the solid rock walls of the Black Canyon through which the Colorado River will be diverted around the Hoover Dam site two drilled through the canyon walls on each side of the river.
 The largest of these tunnels was three miles long and had a diameter of three miles.

 8-Jumbo Rig; is an engineering construction technology equipment provided to speed up the Hoover Dam’s tunnel drilling process.
 Built on the back of a 10-ton truck, 24 to 30 drills could be operated at once.